marcosfreitas/jquery-plugin-base/README.md

 The instance:
 > $.MyPLugin('do_not_exists', {'name':'marcos freitas'});

-the 'init' method will be called when a method or event not found and will try print the params:
+the 'init' method will be called when a method or event not found and will try print the params.
+Now this will output **'undefined'**

-The output:
+The instance:
-> undefined

 > $.MyPlugin('init', {'0':'marcos', '1':'freitas', length:2});

-will call the 'init' method and they will output the 2 first params.
-This only works because this argument is a array-like object.
+will call the 'init' method and they **will output the 2 first params**. *This only works because this argument is a array-like object*.

+The instance:
 > $.MyPlugin('b', Array('jesus', 'cristo'));

-will found the method 'b' and output only 'jesus' because the scope of 'b' function declares only 1 parameter.
+will found the method 'b' and **output only 'jesus' because the scope of 'b' function declares only 1 parameter**.